faizanzafar40/faizanzafar40.github.io/_posts/2019-10-01-hello-world.md

 ---
 layout: post
-title: Hello World
+title: Hello World!
-modified: 2015-11-07
+modified: 2019-10-01
 comments: true
 tags: [blog]
 ---

-I've been thinking of starting a blog for a very long time, finally it's here.
+I've been thinking of starting a blog for a very long time, and finally here it is.
 Currently, I am committing myself on doing one blog post per month though it'd be really great if I could manage time for writing more often.
-Other than that, I also plan on sharing my projects here on the site.
+Other than that, I also plan on sharing my projects here on this site.
 Let's see how this goes...

-I should note that this website is hosted on Github Pages and is hence powered by Jekyll templating engine.
-Well why spend any money on cheap shared servers when Github provides truly free and extremely reliable, their own CDN-powered, hosting!
-Plus, learning Jekyll was fun too.
-I've been building Wordpress based sites for more than 5 years now but working on a static blog without any PHP & SQL involved somehow felt really interesting.
-In fact I'd recommend everyone to check this option out when making personal blogs or small websites.
+It should be noted that I chose to host this website on Github Pages and it is powered by the Jekyll templating engine.
+The reasons being that Github provides truly free and extremely reliable, their own CDN-powered, hosting and learning Jekyll was fun too.
+Working on a static blog without any PHP & SQL involved felt really interesting.
+In fact, I'd recommend everyone to check this option out when developing personal blogs or small websites.